rune-rs/rune/book/src/getting_started.md

 ```

 This simply means that the script evaluated to a unit, or a `()`.
-And that the execution took `1.0864` milliseconds.
+And that the script took `1.0864` milliseconds to run.

-> Cool Hint:
+> Cool hint:
 > Any function that doesn't have a return value returns a unit.

 So now you know how to run Rune scripts.
 Well done!
 Let's move on to the next